Donald L. Moffitt: Biography

 Donald L. Moffitt was born February 18, 1947 in Galesburg, Illinois.
 He is a graduate of the University of Illinois.

 Moffitt served as an alderman and mayor of Oneida, Illinois.
 He moved from Oneida to Knoxville in 1976.
 He was elected alderman from the 1st ward in Knoxville the next year.
 Moffitt also previously served as Knox County Treasurer from 1984 to 1993, Knox County Board Chairman from 1982 to 1984, and a Knox County Board member 1978 to 1982.

 He was elected to the Illinois House of Representatives in 1992 and took office in January 1993.
-While in office, he authored the Illinois legislation which shields the results of genetic tests from health insurance companies and potential employers.
-In a rare committee appointment that crossed party lines, Speaker Michael J. Madigan chose Moffitt to serve as the chairman of the House Committee on Fire Protection in 2010.
+In a committee appointment that crossed party lines, Speaker Michael J. Madigan made him chairman of the House Committee on Fire Protection in 2010.

 In 2015, Moffitt announced he would not run for reelection in the 2016 election.
 He was succeeded by fellow Republican Dan Swanson, the superintendent of the Henry County Veterans Commission.
 On January 24, 2017, Governor Bruce Rauner nominated Moffitt to become the assistant director for the Illinois Department of Agriculture.
 However, the appointment was withdrawn on July 4, 2017.

 In 2012, the City of Galesburg renamed an overpass the Donald L. Moffitt Overpass in his honor.